Coral Reef Ecosystem Pressures and Technological Advancements

 The study's findings highlighted the significant advantages of using Pléiades Neo imagery for coral reef monitoring.
 One critical observation was the estimation of a rubble tongue's progression, which extended approximately 6.5 meters over two months.
 This movement was linked to a notable loss of reef structural complexity, reduced heterogeneity, and a decrease in live coral coverage.
 The Brightness Index, calculated from the Blue and Green spectral bands (BIBG index), was employed to detect live coral, showing a strong correlation between in situ measurements and satellite data.
 Pléiades Neo imagery proved to be highly effective in detecting and mapping coral reefs, offering a powerful tool for tracking reef evolution at a very high spatial resolution.

-2. Applications of Pléiades Neo Imagery: Pléiades Neo imagery is applied to a range of practical uses in environmental monitoring.
+Applications of Pléiades Neo Imagery: Pléiades Neo imagery is applied to a range of practical uses in environmental monitoring.
 In coral reef studies, it is instrumental for mapping coral distribution, assessing reef health, and monitoring changes over time.
 The technology enables detailed mapping of benthic components, such as coral and algae, and provides insights into reef structural complexity and health.
-Additionally, Pléiades Neo imagery supports the detection of underwater features and the tracking of marine species, enhancing our ability to manage and protect vital marine habitats.
+Additionally, Pléiades Neo imagery supports the detection of underwater features and the tracking of marine species, enhancing the ability to manage and protect vital marine habitats.

 Metrics for Evaluating Imaging Effectiveness